 - 22.1.
 If a child is suspected of criminal behaviour, the academy will make an initial assessment of whether to report the incident to the police. - 22.2.
-When establishing the facts, the academy will endeavour to preserve any relevant evidence to hand over to the police.

-- 22.3.
-If a decision is made to report the matter to the police, the principal / DSL / member of the senior leadership team / pastoral lead will make the report. - 22.4.
+When establishing the facts, the academy will endeavour to preserve any relevant evidence to hand over to the police. - 22.3.
+If a decision is made to report the matter to the police, a member of the Senior Leadership Team will make the report. - 22.4.
 The academy will not interfere with any police action taken.
 However, the academy may continue to follow its own investigation procedure and enforce sanctions, as long as it does not conflict with police action. - 22.5.
 If a report to the police is made, the DSL will make a tandem report to children's social care, if appropriate.
 All investigations, decisions, actions and rationale behind decisions and actions must be recorded on CPOMs.

-Child on child abuse sexual violence and sexual harassment
+23. Child on child abuse sexual violence and sexual harassment